 Does where you live predict your vacation habits?
-It might, if you look at Project: Time Off’s latest study, Under-Vacationed America.
-The study reviews the vacation habits and lost economic opportunity for all 50 states and the 30-largest metro areas in the U.S.
+It might, if you look at Under-Vacationed America, our study that reviews the vacation habits and lost economic opportunity for all 50 states and the 30-largest metro areas in the U.S.

 Let’s cut right to it.
 If you live in the Washington, D.C. area, open up that calendar and find some time to take a break.
 The nation’s capital is the most under-vacationed in America, due in part to the number of government workers in the area.
 With 63 percent of government workers leaving time on the table, it is the second-worst industry at using time off, but one of the most generous industries when it comes to rollover allowances.
 Nearly four-in-ten (37%) government workers say they can roll over 21 or more days of vacation, compared to workers nationally where just 16 percent can roll over that much time.

 Several California cities also appear in the top ten worst cities for vacation usage: San Francisco (#2); Los Angeles (#4); and Riverside (#7).
 The state’s unique labor laws coupled with above average challenges to taking vacation make it home to employees that really need to take a day.

 Noticeably absent from the worst cities list is everyone’s presumptive favorite, New York.
 While NYC has built a reputation for long hours and intense cultures, apparently it is home to workers who know when they need to remedy those 80-hour weeks with a vacation.
 Though the Big Apple’s workers are slightly better than the national average (53% of New Yorkers left time on the table last year, compared to 54% nationally), they are still not great.
 Those workers left a collective 37.5 million unused days, a big New York slice out of the millions of days national pie.